Town of Cary

 Examples of typical erosion control minimum required measures include:

-a silt fence-- installed at the project limits along low areas and/or along the back of curb to prevent sediment from leaving the property or entering the street.
-This Standard Detail provides helpful guidance on design specifications for a silt fence.
+Silt fencing: installed at the project limits along low areas and/or along the back of the curb to prevent sediment from leaving the property or entering the street.
+Standard Detail #4000.01 provides helpful guidance on design specifications for a silt fence.

 Floodplain Development Permits for Projects on Residential Lots